vibbits/material-liascript/slides-PSA.md

 ## YASARA

-Yasara View is freely available and provides  basic visualisation functions.
+- Yasara View is freely available and provides  basic visualisation functions.

-Yasara Model, Dynamics and Structure provide  additional functionality.
+- Yasara Model, Dynamics and Structure provide additional functionality.

-An add-on module for NMR structures is  available.
+- An add-on module for NMR structures is available.

-The program can be combined with the WHAT-  IF program for structure validation, and with  FoldX for energy calculations.
+- The program can be combined with the WHAT-IF program for structure validation, and with FoldX for energy calculations.

 ## Exercise 2: Show a structure